Equator-Studios/interview/README.md

 npm run dev
 ```

-The URL to correct to using the browser will be visible on the terminal.
+The URL to connect to using the browser will be visible on the terminal.

 ## Links
 - https://github.com/Nefsen402/destam-dom